slap42/slap42/README.md

 You can download the game here: https://slap42.itch.io/slap42

 However, since I don't have signing keys, etc. you will probably see a whole load of warnings saying the executable file cannot be opened, it comes from an untrusted source, and so on.
-You can either follow the process for your platform to run it anyway (On Windows that's `more options` > `run anyway`), or oyu can compile it from source.
+You can either follow the process for your platform to run it anyway (On Windows `more options` > `run anyway`), or you can compile it from source.
 At some point I will start signing binaries, but this isn't a big priority right now.

 I'll release updates on the itch.io page as often as I can remember to.
 Updates for the Windows version will release much more often than macOS and Linux, because I'm mostly working on a Windows machine.
 But I'll try to keep them up to date.